Context-Aware Dynamic Feature Extraction for 3D Object Detection in Point Clouds: Conclusion

 \section{Conclusion}

-In this paper, we propose a new multi-scale fusion strategy and a decomposable dynamic convolutional layer in our voxelization-based PiPNet.
-We adopt a center-aligned voxelization method which alleviates the misalignment problem between feature maps with different scales.
-To avoid the perception deficiency of edge points, we use overlapped partition rather than isolated ones.
+In this paper, we propose a strong one-stage 3D detector to tackle the varied density of point cloud.
+We introduce context features for each voxelized pillars to capture the variance of density and design a decomposeable dynamic layer to adapt to the change of local features.
+The proposed context features have a larger receptive field which can help to better describe the variance of local features.
+They also provide more diverse features to the following RPN.
 Our dynamic convolutional layers decompose convolution into shared and dynamic parts.
-We innovatively take dynamic filtering as the learning of representative tensors and combination of them.
+We innovatively take dynamic filtering as the learning of representative tensors and the combination of them.
 This insight helps us greatly reduce the number of parameters and ease the difficulty to fit varying features in point cloud.
-We take our experiments on KITTI dataset and achieve top performance compared with other voxelization-based methods.
+We take our experiments on KITTI dataset and achieve competitive performance compared with other voxelization-based methods.

 { }